-How to choose a career – that seems to be a question quite in vogue of late.
+Choosing a career seems to be a question quite in vogue of late.
 Everyone is on the lookout for a successful and fulfilling career.
-This, in turn, helps them in becoming independent and charting their path in life.
-And we, at Totempool, decided to throw some light on the varied choices available.
+This, in turn, helps them become independent and chart their path in life.
+And we at Totempool decided to shed light on the varied choices available.
 So, we started our 'Good career path' series.
 This piece is another excellent research content and aims to answer – Is finance a good career path?
-Let us find out.